-Matching beer with food isn’t common in a Michelin starred restaurant.
-Being chefs of an innovative restaurant, Onno Kokmeijer and Arjan Speelman of Ciel Bleu looked into the possibilities of matching a beer with their dishes and to even serve their own beer.
+Matching beer with food isn’t common in a Michelin-starred restaurant.
+Being chefs of an innovative restaurant, Onno Kokmeijer and Arjan Speelman of Ciel Bleu looked into the possibilities of matching a beer with their dishes and to even serving their own beer.
 Not without merit, as it turned out: in cooperation with the renowned Brouwerij ‘t IJ, a very tasty Ciel Bleu IPA was created.

 Ciel Bleu IPA

 IPA (Indian Pale Ale) is a British type of brew in which the alcohol percentage and hop recipe were boosted so the beer would survive the long sea voyage to the colonies.
 By including dry‐hop with Waimea and Citra hops to the recipe, the beer gets a floral, bitter character, while the addition of kaffir lime provides a tropical touch.
 The deep golden colour of the Ciel Bleu IPA makes it an irresistible beer.